NordicPlayground/puck/_tutorials/cube.md

 Now we can get readings from the MPU.

-## Gatt service and characteristic setup
+### Gatt service and characteristic setup
-To broadcast the current rotation of the cube, we will need to expose its current rotation as a bluetooth LE gatt characteristic within a service.
+To broadcast the current rotation of the cube, we will need to expose its current rotation as a BLE gatt characteristic within a service.
-Think of a gatt service as an object exposed over bluetooth LE, with gatt characteristics corresponding to fields on the object.
+Think of a gatt service as an object, with gatt characteristics corresponding to fields on the object.

 Set up the following UUIDs for our service.